klayu/hb_dialpine/content/english/pages/privacy-policy.md

 Outside Contractors

 We may employ independent contractors, vendors and suppliers (collectively, "Outside Contractors") to provide specific services and products related to the DialPine Service, such as hosting, credit card processing and fraud screening, and mailing list hosting for the DialPine Service.
 In the course of providing products or services to us, these Outside Contractors may have access to information collected through the DialPine Service, including your personally identifiable information.
 We require that these contractors agree to (1) protect the privacy of your personally identifiable information consistent with this Privacy Policy or the Data Protection Addendum and (2) not use or disclose your personally identifiable information for any purpose other than providing us with the products or services for which we contracted or as required by law.
-Please see our Data Protection Addendum for more information about subprocessors.

 Sale of Business